rei/code-style-guides/docs/general.md

 The contents of a file should **end with a new line**

-This is a general best practice so that files are unix friendly, due to the defintion of a "Line" from the Posix standard:
+This is a general best practice so that files are unix friendly, due to the definition of a "Line" from the Posix standard:
 > A sequence of zero or more non- <newline> characters plus a terminating <newline> character.

 For example: